-"The preference flow graph shows the flow of energy betweeen the less conscious to the conscious persona.
+"The Preference Flow graph shows the flow of energy between the less conscious to the conscious persona.
 In other words, it indicates the extent to which the recipient is consciously boosting or restraining each of the colour energies.
 The percentage number below is just a representation of the overall energy change between less conscious and conscious."

 - We can put energy into expressing more of a particular colour energy, in which case the bar will be shown moving in an upward direction.
-Or we can put energy into suppressing some of our less conscious energy which is shown by the bar going down. - We can explain objectively how the movement takes place between the graphs, we cannot begin to explain 'why'.
-Only the individual themselves will have the correct insight into what is going on in their Preference Flow and graphs.

-- Ask the group for some thoughts on what may cause the Preference Flow to flex; draw out their ideas then summarise by saying it could be any of those things, as well as many more. - End this explanation by saying that in reality the Preference Flow is dynamic rather than static, as we adapt to the needs of numerous situations throughout each day.
-What we are seeing therefore is a snapshot at a point in time when they filled in the evaluator.
+Or we can put energy into suppressing some of our less conscious energy which is shown by the bar going down - We can explain objectively how the movement takes place between the graphs, we cannot begin to explain 'why'.
+Only the individual themselves will have the correct insight into what is going on in their Preference Flow and graphs - Ask the group for some thoughts on what may cause the Preference Flow to flex; draw out their ideas then summarise by saying it could be any of those things, as well as many more - Bring it back to the photo analogy: what are the adjustments you make when you realise a camera is pointed at you?
+Only you know why you make them but they're right for you.
+All of those micro adjustments are what's captured in the Preference Flow - End this explanation by saying that in reality the Preference Flow is dynamic rather than static, as we adapt to the needs of numerous situations throughout each day.
+What we are seeing therefore is a snapshot at a point in time when they filled in the evaluator

-The Insights Discovery Wheel and Your Wheel Position
+The Insights Discovery wheel and your wheel position

 Ask the individuals to turn to the wheel page in their profile.
-Then, share the names of the three rings of the wheel (focused, classic and accommodating).
+Then build the wheel, highlighting with simple explanations the quadrants, Eight Types, spokes and the three rings of the wheel (focused, classic and accommodating).

 Share that only two factors determine an individual's wheel position for either their conscious or less conscious graphs - the order of the colours and how many are above the line.

-Someone may say "I only have one pie
+Someone may say "I only have one pie graph".

-graph".
 You then have the opportunity to explain that in some positions, the order of colours and the number above the line do not change between the conscious and less conscious graphs, so these pies are on top of each other.